ASA1976/RAP-BTL/call_test.md

-We shall examine the number of overall instructions executed within the object images, the number of call return addresses pushed on to the stack from within the object images, any instructions executed beyond the object images and any heap memory management requests.
+We shall examine the number of overall instructions executed within the object images, the number of call return addresses pushed on to the stack from within the object images, note instructions executed beyond the object images and note heap memory management requests.
 It should be noted that the debugger commands issued were 'start', then 'stepi' repeated except when puts, the new operator and the delete operator executed where the debugger command issued was 'finish'